juliaabell/ElectionDataTwitterMining/README.md

 With these two inputs, we will be able to create our output:

-* A corrected geodataset of tweets (All those that could not be tagged will be deleted).
+* A corrected geodataset of tweets in .csv form(All those that could not be tagged will be deleted).
-* Geovisualization of data using shapely, matplotlib, and basemap.
+* Geovisualization of data using shapely, fiona, and geopandas
-* Comparison of twitter data to 2016 election maps for user analysis.